 - Requirements:

-- A Bachelor’s Degree in Business Administration, Hospitality, or Operations Management.
+- A certified Bachelor’s Degree encompassing Operations Management, Hospitality, or Business Administration.

-- A minimum of 5 to 7 years of proven experience managing high-volume public transit facilities, massive retail environments, or aviation ground operations.
+- 5 to 7 years of verified, high-performance execution directing high-density public transit facilities, massive aviation ground operations, or hyper-scale retail environments.

-- Fluency in English is mandatory; operational fluency in Arabic is highly advantageous for public sector communication.
+- Absolute spoken and written fluency in English is mandatory; operational command of Arabic serves as an immense strategic advantage for public sector regulatory communication.

 Operations Control Centre (OCC) & Signalling